zeng-github01/CDK/README.md

 Tip2: Change "UsePermissionSync" to 1<br>
 It can let my another plugin "PermissionSync" to manager permission to give<br>

-Change EnableRenew to 1.it can Enables CDK to be redeemed twice to extend the validity period of the permission group<br>
+Change EnableRenew to 1.it can Enables CDK to be redeemed to extend the validity period of the permission group<br>
 ValidUntil needs to be modified synchronously to decide the extension time